Even eyes can be sunburned.

 But, do you know how UV can damage your eyes?
 Do you know how to best prevent that damage from occurring?

-UV light can damage the eye at three different levels: the outer layers of the eye, the lens of the eye (about a third of the way into the eye), and the retina (in the back of the eye).
+UV light can damage the eye at three different levels: the outer layers of the eye, the lens of the eye, and the retina (in the back of the eye).
 Let’s talk about each of those layers a little bit.

-You can sunburn the outer layer of the eye just like you can sunburn your skin.
+You can sunburn the outer layer of the eye just like you can get a sunburn your skin.
 Have you heard of “snow blindness?”
-Snow blindness is pretty much a sunburn of the outer layer of the eye and it occurs when the eye is exposed to too much UV light.
-UV burns to the eye do not require snow or water, however, reflections off snow or water increase UV exposure and make sun protection even more important.
+Snow blindness is a sunburn of the outer layer of the eye and it occurs when the eye is exposed to too much UV light reflecting off snow.
+UV burns to the eye are not always from being around snow or water, however, reflections off snow or water increase UV exposure and make sun protection even more important.

 The lens of the eye can also be damaged by UV light exposure.
 When too much UV exposure occurs, it can cause premature cataract formation.
 It is estimated that 20% of cataract formation is related to UV exposure.
-While cataracts are very common as we get older, and are very treatable, it is best for a person to not accelerate cataract formation.
+While cataracts are very common as we get older, and are very treatable, it is best to avoid accelerating cataract formation.

-Unfortunately, a recent study showed that only 31% of Americans protect their eyes with sunglasses while outdoors.
+A study showed that only 31% of Americans protect their eyes with sunglasses while outdoors.
 This is a problem.
-Everyone should wear sun protection for their eyes.

 Here are some things you should know about sun wear: